SquarePenguin101/www.squarepenguin.co.uk/content/wiki/winmanual.md

 ### External Programs

-You will need to locate or build the external programs yourself.
-You can see the versions used by the get_iplayer Windows installer in the file `windows/get_iplayer_config.ini` in the get_iplayer source code distribution (see below).
+You will need to download the external programs separately.
+You will find the versions used by the get_iplayer Windows installer in the file `windows/get_iplayer_config.ini` in the get_iplayer source code distribution (see below).
 The file is in INI format.
 The "url" value in each section contains the  download URL for that program.
+It is recommended that you use these versions.
 Extract the downloaded archives and install the binaries to your location of choice.

+**NOTE:** You must install rtmpdump.exe and ffmpeg.exe to support the iPlayer media formats, and atomicparsley.exe is necessary for adding metadata to downloaded programmes.

 **NOTE:** MPlayer, LAME and VLC support obsolete functionality and should not be used for manual installation.
 They appear in the above .INI file for use by the Windows installer.
 If you wish to use VLC as media viewer, perform a full VLC installation separately.